-Amateur Radio has been an important part of my life for over 50 years.
-I first learned of this great hobby by reading SOS Radio Patrol while in grade school.
+Amateur Radio is a great hobby and it has been an important part of my life for over 57 years.
+I first learned of it by reading SOS Radio Patrol while in grade school.
 Later I was building and flying model airplanes when I consulted my neighbor, a ham, about radio control.
 He basically said that I should study to be a ham first.
-Then it clicked.
 He demonstrated his home brew,10M, AM mobile transmitter and converter on the car radio.
 He then took me inside and introduced me to morse code.
 To make sure I stuck with it he gave me an old 78 code practice record and a license manual.
-Rusty was an engineer with RCA and on assignment to our local Air Force base.
+Don was an engineer with RCA and on assignment to our local Air Force base.
 In March 1958 he administered the Novice class exam.

 In May of 1958 my Novice ticket arrived with the call sign KN7EAM.
-I fired up my 6L6, 3 watt rig built on a cigar box.
-Great fun for a 9th grader.
-The FCC traveled to Spokane from Seattle to administerd exams twice a year.
-Our high school math and physics teacher, H.Tex Clark K7ASO(?), was also the radio club advisor.
-In October of 1958 he rounded up several of us novice hams attending the brand new Shadle Park High School including Alan Kaul W6RCL, Bob Stone K7ELG, Mike Vaughn K7BTR, Craig Jumgers K7EXJ and (I believe) Rick Smith K7GDN (now KT7G) and hauled us to the Federal Court House to take the General Class exam.
-We had been studying and I believe all passed.
+I fired up my 6L6, 3 watt rig I built on a cigar box.
+Great fun for an 8th grader.
+The FCC traveled to Spokane from Seattle to administer license exams twice a year.
+Our high school math and physics teacher, H.Tex Clark K7ASO, was also the radio club advisor.
+In October of 1958 he rounded up several of us novice hams attending the new Shadle Park High School including Alan Kaul W6RCL (then KN7EHW), Bob Stone KN7ELG, Mike Vaughn KN7BTR, Craig Jungers KN7EXJ and hauled us to the Federal Court House to take the General Class exam.
+We had been studying and I believe we all passed.
 I barely made it through the 13 WPM code test.
 I looked at my scribbled page and tried to make heads or tales of it.
 Something about an airplane.
 What a mess.
 The examiner leaned over my shoulder, scratched a few lines and gave me a passing grade.
-Whew!
+Now K7EAM.